 - B, D, F, V and N, Q, R, W to 34th Street/Herald Square: Exit on Broadway for Macy's main entrance

 02 of 05

 New Reservation System

-In 2017, Macy's switched to an all-reservation system to see Santa to cut down on lines and wait times.
+Macy's has an all-reservation system to see Santa in order to cut down on lines and wait times.
 Choose your reservation block from 30 minutes to 5 days in advance, depending on availability.

-Make your reservation here.
+Make your reservation online.
 It is free to reserve and to see Santa.

 Professional photos of the experience are not cheap.
 There is never any pressure to make a purchase, but the photo packages range from $20.99-59.99.
 The good news is that you can often ask an elf or assistant to take a photo with your phone and they will oblige.